wissamassaf/readMe/README.md

 ### How To Use
 - Deploy the aforementioned scripts in your scriptr account, in a folder named "mojio",
 - Create a developer account and an application at [mojio](https://www.moj.io/developer/),
-- Once done, make sure to copy/paste the values of your application Key and application secret in the corresponding variables of the "mojio/config file" (respectively client_id and client_secret).
+- Once done, make sure to copy/paste the values of your application Key and application secret in the corresponding variables of the "mojio/config" file (respectively client_id and client_secret).
 Also replace"YOUR_AUTH_TOKEN" with your actual scriptr.io auth token in the "redirect_uri" variable.
 - Create an end user (driver) account (https://accounts.moj.io/account/signin/mojio).
 - Create a test script in scriptr, or use the script provided in mojio/test/.